What is a Registered Clinical Counsellor (RCC)?

-As Registered Clinical Counsellord, our services are covered by many extended health benefit plans.
-Please contact your service provider to enquire.
+As Registered Clinical Counsellors, our services are covered by many extended health benefit plans.
+Please contact your service provider to inquire.
 An official receipt will be provided after each session to be submitted for reimbursement; clients are responsible for paying for session fees upfront.

 Counselling is covered but is sex therapy covered by extended health benefits?